 IoT Security Assessment

-The global cost of cyber security is at an all-time high: in 2015, this cost was $400 billion (Machina Research), by 2019, this is forecast to reach $2 trillion (Juniper Research).
+The global cost of cybersecurity crime is at an all-time high and is estimated to reach $USD 2 trillion by 2019 (Juniper Research, 2015).
 This rise is being driven by the massive influx of digital services and connected solutions – some of which have not been designed to cope with the growing number and type of security threats.
-By 2020, the world will be composed of 26 billion connected devices – all of which will need to be reliable and secure.
+By 2025, the world will be composed of 27 billion connected devices – all of which will need to be reliable and secure.

-The future of the IoT will depend on its security.
-IoT companies will need to take action now to shield their solutions from cyberattacks and safeguard customer data, if they are to protect their reputation as a provider of secure services and solutions.
+Without security, the Internet of Things will cease to exist, but Security by Design can minimize the risk of destroyed reputations and costly remediation.
+IoT companies will need to take action now to shield their solutions from cyberattacks and safeguard customer data, if they are to protect their reputation as a provider of secure devices and services.

 To submit your IoT Security Assessment, please follow the link below:

-Once your IoT Security Assessment has been submitted and accepted, you will receive a confirmation email with a reference number, and your product will then shortly afterwards be listed on the GSMA Connected Living website.
+Once your IoT Security Assessment has been submitted and accepted, you will receive a confirmation email with a reference number, and your product will then shortly afterwards be listed on the GSMA Internet of Things website.

 Case Study: Securing the Port of the Future